DjangoCRM/django-crm/docs/site/guide_for_sales_manager.md

 - payment information

 When you create an email, Django CRM injects a ticket into it.
 This allows [CRM software](https://github.com/DjangoCRM/django-crm/){target="_blank"} to find emails related to this deal in sales managers' email accounts and upload them to the CRM database.
 !!!
-Note
+Important

     Therefore, at least the first letter must be sent from the CRM.
 Further correspondence can be carried out from email accounts if a ticket is saved in the emails.
 If for some reason a letter was created related to a deal but without a ticket, then it can be imported and linked to the deal using the "Import letter" button.

 The stages of the deal, reasons for closing, and much more can be customized to suit the specifics of your company - contact your CRM administrator.

-The data specified in deals is used in analytics.
+The data specified in deals is used in [CRM Analytics](guide_for_company_executives.md#crm-analytics).
 For example, the stages of a transaction are used to build a "sales funnel" report.
 It can be viewed here:
  `Home > Analytics > Sales funnel`

-At the moment, there are eight different reports available in the [CRM Analytics](guide_for_company_executives.md#crm-analytics).
+At the moment, there are eight different reports available in the CRM Analytics.

 ### Payment object